NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ![](images/firebase/Settings.png)

+For Firebase to work in editor follow the [editor setup](#editorwindowsmac-os-x-support).

 !> If you do not provide a valid path to the *google-services.json* and/or *GoogleService-info.plist* file your application will crash on start.
 A descriptive error message in the device logs will indicate that it was not able to find these files.

 ?> Most of the API tries to be as close as possible to the official Firebase API, because of this we advise to look at the [official documentation](https://firebase.google.com/docs) from Google as this might help you understand some concepts better with the examples they provide.